ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 ## Style Rules

-The entries inside a style definition are called the "style rules".
+The entries inside a style definition are called *the style rules*.
 Each rule defines the display name for a single style as well as the element, attributes, and CSS styles to be used for it.
 The following is a generic representation of a style rule:

 	{
 		name: 'Name displayed in the Styles drop-down list',